HaoranREN/TensorFlow_Model_Quantization/README.md

 **Quantization-aware training** trains a model that can be quantized by `tf.lite.converter` with minimal accuracy loss.
 It uses `tf.contrib.quantize` to rewrite the training/eval graph to add fake quantization nodes.
 Fake quantization nodes simulate the errors introduced by quantization during training, so that the errors can be calibrated in the following training process.
 It also generates tensor min/max values that are required by the `tf.lite.converter`.

 Comparing with quantization-aware training, post-training quantization is simpler to use, and it only requires an already-trained floating-point mode.
-Based on the roadmap release above, while quantization-aware training is still expected for some models that accuracy is strict required, the Tensorflow team is expecting it to be rare as they improve post-training quantization tools to a negligible accuracy loss.
+Based on the [roadmap](https://www.tensorflow.org/model_optimization/guide/roadmap) release above, while quantization-aware training is still expected for some models that accuracy is strict required, the Tensorflow team is expecting it to be rare as they improve post-training quantization tools to a negligible accuracy loss.

+Quoting from Tensorflow:

+> In summary, a user should use “hybrid” post training quantization when targeting simple CPU size and latency improvements.
+When targeting greater CPU improvements or fixed-point accelerators, they should use this integer post training quantization tool, potentially using quantization-aware training if accuracy of a model suffers.

+Please go the each directory for details about the three model quantization tools.